Kitura/swift-html-entities/README.md

 #### `strict`

 Defaults to `true`.
 Specifies if HTML numeric character escapes MUST always end with `;`.
-Some browsers allow numeric character escapes (decimal and hexadecimal) to end without `;`.
-Always ending character escapes with `;` is recommended; however, for compatibility reasons, `HTMLEntities` allows non-strict ending for situations that require it.
+Some browsers allow numeric character escapes (i.e., decimal and hexadecimal types) to end without `;`.
+Always ending character escapes with `;` is recommended; however, for compatibility reasons, `HTMLEntities` allows non-strict ending option for situations that require it.

 ```swift
 import HTMLEntities